Queen Elizabeth 2: Final transatlantic crossings

 QE2 completed her final Atlantic crossings in tandem with her successor, QM2.
 The ships departed for the final westbound crossing from Southampton on 10 October, sailing tandem and arriving in New York City one final time on 16 October.
 The Queen Mary 2 docked at the Brooklyn cruise terminal, while the QE2 docked in Manhattan.
 The two liners departed New York on 16 October for the final eastbound crossing, arriving in Southampton on 22 October.
-This marked the end of QE2s transatlantic voyages.
+This was the end of QE2s transatlantic voyages.

 Final voyage

-On her final arrival into Southampton, QE2 (on 11 November 2008, with 1,700 passengers and 1,000 crew on board) ran aground in the Solent near the Southampton Water entrance at 5.26 am, on a triangular sandbank roughly equidistant between the mouth of Southampton Water and East Cowes named Bramble Bank.
-BBC reported "Cunard has confirmed it touched the bottom at the Brambles Turn sandbank (sandback) near Calshot, Southampton Water, with three tugs attached to her stern (0530 GMT).
-A fourth tug secured a line to the ship's bow."
-Solent Coastguard stated: "Five tugs were sent out to assist her getting off the sandbank, and she was pulled off just before 6.10 am.
-She had been refloated and was under way under her own power and heading back to her berth in Southampton.
-She had only partially gone aground, and the tugs pulled her off."
+On her final arrival into Southampton, QE2 (on 11 November 2008, with 1,700 passengers and 1,000 crew on board) ran aground in the Solent near the Southampton Water.

 Once safely back at her berth, preparations continued for her farewell celebrations.
 These were led by Prince Philip, Duke of Edinburgh who toured the ship at great length.
 He visited areas of interest including the Engine Control Room.
 He also met with current and former crew members.
 During this time, divers were sent down to inspect the hull for any possible damage caused by the vessel's earlier mishap – none was found.